Berat03/SET/README.md

 - Using every permutation of parameters and index/industry to create a massive dataset I could use a ML model (classification?) to determine which type of significane test + expected return model will produce the best results.
 This is actually a pretty massive thing because as mentioned before, many of these papers basically repoduce each others methods just on different industries/ countries and they always mention using different models -> would basically make dozens definitly, and potentially hundreds, of scientific papers redundant or reduce their use.
 And this is a paper that definitly WOULD be cited (infered from the papers I've read).
 MEGA!!!!!!!!
 - Using ML (sentiment analysis) I can try to link a event from the news/social media to a specific date that shows significant results.
 - Supposedly we can use bootstrap for event study
-- Link to a web API, i.e AWS
+- Deploy on AWS -> Great for CV

 ### Current Gameplan:
 To add each feature one by one, then once I can run combinations of a few signficane tests and a few market models- i will begin to develop website with UI using ?shiny? for ease of use.